cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/_index.md

 * `--consul_tls_client_cert=<filename>`

-  Path to client TLS certificate presented to Consul.
+  Path to AcraServer TLS certificate presented to Consul (AcraServer works as "client" when communicating with Consul).
   Empty by default.